kurtextrem/New-New-Tab-Page/readme.md

 New tab page reimagined
 =========

 This is a new "new tab" page.
-It was created by Google, but only in russian.
+It was created by Google, but in russian only.

 I originally made this repository in order to get a far-reaching language support.

-Now I also want to finish the work from Google and / or design it more comfortable.
+At the moment I am rewriting the whole extension.
+As the new tab page is a page I'll open a few hundred times daily, it shouldn't slow down the browser.
+That is why the extension now comes without a background page and with very high performance.

 Thanks to [François Beaufort](https://plus.google.com/u/0/100132233764003563318/posts/Weq1zNnoTmF).